Study Finds Academic Growth of African American Students Fostered Best by High Expectations

 Researchers at the University of Virginia have found an important piece of the puzzle when it comes to fostering academic growth in elementary school students.
 It turns out students learn more when they perceive their teachers to be what the researchers characterize as “warm-demanders.”
 These are teachers who expect a lot of their students academically, lead a very well-organized classroom, and make students feel supported in their efforts.
 For African American students, perceiving such high academic expectations was especially significant.

-The study, published in the latest issue of Child Development, used data from 634 teachers across the United States who participated in the Measures of Effective Teaching (MET) Project, a large-scale observational study of classroom teaching.
+The study, entitled “Warmth and Demand: The Relation Between Students’ Perceptions of the Classroom Environment and Achievement Growth” and published in Child Development, used data from 634 teachers across the United States who participated in the Measures of Effective Teaching (MET) Project, a large-scale observational study of classroom teaching.
 Amongst the data collected were a series of surveys that asked fourth- and fifth-grade students to rate statements like, “My teacher in this class makes me feel that he or she really cares about me,” “In this class, my teacher accepts nothing less than our full effort” and “Everybody knows what they should be doing and learning in this class.”

 Lia Sandilos, a VEST postdoctoral research fellow at the University of Virginia’s Curry School of Education and lead researcher of the study, said the findings add to a growing understanding of what promotes academic growth in a diverse classroom setting.